prometheus-protocol/create-motoko-mcp-server/template/README.md

 ---

-## Part 2: Enable Monetization (Optional)
+## Part 2: Enable Monetization

 Ready to add paid tools?
-Follow these steps to enable the Prometheus OAuth flow.
+Follow these steps.

-### Step 1: Activate the Auth Code in Your Canister
+### Step 1: Configure Your Paid Tool

 1. Open `src/main.mo`.
+2. Find the `tools` array and uncomment the `payment` block inside the `get_weather` tool definition.
+3. Uncomment the `allowanceUrl` in the `mcpConfig` to provide users with a link to manage their token allowances.
+If you're using the Prometheus Auth Server, you can use: `https://bmfnl-jqaaa-aaaai-q32ha-cai.icp0.io/`

+### Step 2: Enable Authentication

+Paid tools require authentication to identify the paying user.

-2. Uncomment the large block of code that initializes the `authContext`.
+1. In `src/main.mo`, uncomment the large block of code that initializes the `authContext`.
-3. Save the file.
+2. Save the file.
-4. Run `npm run deploy` again to update your canister with the authentication logic.
+3. Run `npm run deploy` again to update your canister with the new logic.

 Your server's tools are now protected and require a valid token to be called.

-### Step 2: Register with the Auth Server
+### Step 3: Register with the Auth Server

 Use the built-in `auth` script to interact with the Prometheus Auth Server.